Common Attack Pattern Enumeration and Classification

 An adversary may execute a flooding attack using the TCP protocol with the intent to deny legitimate users access to a service.
 These attacks exploit the weakness within the TCP protocol where there is some state information for the connection the server needs to maintain.
 This often involves the use of TCP SYN messages.

-The table(s) below shows the other attack patterns and high level categories that are related to this attack pattern.
-These relationships are defined as ChildOf, ParentOf, MemberOf and give insight to similar items that may exist at higher and lower levels of abstraction.
+This table shows the other attack patterns and high level categories that are related to this attack pattern.
+These relationships are defined as ChildOf and ParentOf, and give insight to similar items that may exist at higher and lower levels of abstraction.
 In addition, relationships such as CanFollow, PeerOf, and CanAlsoBe are defined to show similar attack patterns that the user may want to explore.

 More information is available — Please select a different filter.